 A New Manifesto For A New Sikkim is the Plan.
 And the People are the Candidates who have been carefully selected by HSP to represent the people of Sikkim and execute this Manifesto.

-In this Manifesto, HSP has unveiled a new model of development that combines Ecology and Ethos of Sikkim with her Economy; the disastrous results of the present unplanned and vote-bank oriented politics needs to be swept away with determination to build a New Sikkim, a Fresh Sikkim, a Prosperous Sikkim, a Self-Reliant Sikkim, a Happy Sikkim, and above all, a Sikkim for All Sikkimese.
+In this Manifesto, HSP has unveiled a new model of development that combines the Ecology and Ethos of Sikkim with her Economy; the disastrous results of the present unplanned and vote-bank-oriented politics need to be swept away with a determination to build a New Sikkim, a Fresh Sikkim, a Prosperous Sikkim, a Self-Reliant Sikkim, a Happy Sikkim, and above all, a Sikkim for All Sikkimese.

-HSP knows that the common people of Sikkim are disgusted with the autocratic government of SDF and at the same time have no hope in the lumpen and mindless opposition being offered by SKM; they are aware that both SDF and SKM polluted the politics of Sikkim with muscle and money.
-There is mounting anger, disaffection and disenchantment amongst all sections of people against the misdeeds of the corruption-ridden leadership of SDF and SKM.
-HSP calls upon the people of Sikkim to discard the old and cliched caste-communal-crony politics of existing ruling and opposition political parties in the state assembly, who are nothing but two sides of the same coin, and embrace new, modern and futuristic politics for the next generation – a politics that is just, equitable, democratic and participative.
+HSP calls upon the people of Sikkim to discard the old and cliched caste-communal-crony politics of existing ruling and opposition political parties in the state assembly, who are nothing but two sides of the same coin and embrace new, modern and futuristic politics for the next generation – a politics that is just, equitable, democratic and participative.